bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-This function is getting long, and it\'s going to get longer because we\'re creating all of these elements here.
+This function is getting long, and it&apos;s going to get longer because we&apos;re creating all of these elements here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~ 712.
 (3xx) ~~~~~~~~~~~~-->